w-ew/training-doc/TRAINING.md

 **Note:** You can see how to create a toolchain using yocto on [Appendix]

-This sets the environment variables for the `make` utility to use the cross-toolchain.
+This sets the environment variables for the `make` utility to use the cross-compiler.

 A configuration must be selected to build for a specific board: